Path2Coder/.github/README.md

 # Path2Coder
 ### Hi everyone.
 We are Path2Coder, a team of beginners and first-time hackathon players.

 Yes, we are the team that creates SolSummoner!
+A card strategy game-fi based.

 You can check out our social media through the link below: https://linktr.ee/SolSummoner